PiquelChips/MunDelegateAssigner/README.md

 ## TODO

-- Remove need for country to have a value
+- Remove need for country to have a value in conf
+- Tag system for the delegate assigner:
+  - Works with the importance system
+  - On shuffle, ask for tags of debate topic
+  - If a country has a tag, assign in priority

 ## How to use